SummaryRead the full fact sheet

 It is normal for a healthy vagina to have many types of bacteria present.

-Bacterial vaginosis (BV) is caused by an imbalance of the bacteria normally present in the vagina.
-In women with BV, the normal healthy bacteria (in particular, lactobacilli) are replaced by an overgrowth of other mixed bacteria.
+Bacterial vaginosis (or BV) is common.
+It is caused by an imbalance of the bacteria normally present in the vagina.
+In people with BV, the normal healthy bacteria (in particular, lactobacilli) are replaced by an overgrowth of other mixed bacteria.

-Symptoms of BV
+Symptoms of bacterial vaginosis (BV)

 Symptoms of BV may include:

-- a strong or unusual odour from the vagina, often described as a ‘fishy smell’.
+- a strong or unusual odour from the vagina (often described as a ‘fishy smell’)

 Research has not conclusively found a link between BV and specific sexual practices or acts.
 However, recent evidence supports the use of condoms to reduce the risk of this infection.

-Diagnosis of BV
+Diagnosis of bacterial vaginosis (BV)